UAA GenCyber Academy

 About the GenCyber Academy

-The University of Alaska Anchorage GenCyber Academy is a free, two-week summer camp for Alaskan high school students currently enrolled in the 10th-12th grades.
-The Academy strives to provide a broad educational background for students who are interested in pursuing cybersecurity as a career, with a focus on cybersecurity principles such as defining risks and understanding threat models; confidentiality, integrity, and availability (CIA); access structures; programming languages; databases, SQL, and steganography; and ethical considerations.
+The University of Alaska Anchorage GenCyber Academy is a free, one-week summer camp for Alaska high school students.
+The Academy strives to provide a broad educational background for high school students who are interested in pursuing cybersecurity as a career, with a focus on cybersecurity principles such as defining risks and understanding threat models; confidentiality, integrity, and availability (CIA); access structures; programming languages; databases, SQL, and steganography; and ethical considerations.

 Participants will learn: